montyjs/tour-this-place/README.md

-# System Design Capstone
+# CloudBnB-Service

 > This was made during my time at Hack Reactor.
 It is a UI clone of a AirBnb built by a group of peers in my class.
-I rebuilt the database, server and adapted the client to handle a database of 10 million entries.
+I rebuilt the database, server and adapted the client to handle 5,000 requests per second to a database of 10 million entries.
+I deployed it to an AWS EC2 instance.

 ## Related Projects